jihoonson/druid/docs/ingestion/native-batch.md

 |type|This should always be `hashed`|none|yes|
 |numShards|Directly specify the number of shards to create.
 If this is specified and `intervals` is specified in the `granularitySpec`, the index task can skip the determine intervals/partitions pass through the data. `numShards` cannot be specified if `targetRowsPerSegment` is set.|null|yes|
 |partitionDimensions|The dimensions to partition on.
 Leave blank to select all dimensions.|null|no|

+With `hashed` partitioning, the parallel index task runs in 2 phases, i.e., `partial segment generation` and `partial segment merge`.
+In the `partial segment generation` phase, the parallel index task splits the input data (currently one split for each input file or based on `splitHintSpec` for `DruidInputSource`) and assigns each split to a sub task.
+Each sub task reads the assigned split and creates partial segments from it.
+In the `partial segment merge` phase, The partial segments created in the previous phase are shuffled based on the hash value of dimensions in `partitionDimensions`, so that the rows of the same hash value are sent to the same sub task.
+Each sub task merges partial segments into the final segments and push them to the deep storage.

 #### Single-dimension range partitioning